Paul Edwards (politician)

 Paul Edwards (born February 21, 1961) is a Manitoba politician and lawyer.
 He served as leader of the Manitoba Liberal Party from 1993 to 1996.

 Edwards was born in Kingston, Ontario and was educated at Trent University and Queen's University.
 He later worked as a barrister and solicitor.

-In 1988, Edwards was elected to the Legislative Assembly of Manitoba for the Winnipeg riding of St. James, defeating his closest competitor, Progressive Conservative Jae Eadie, by 579 votes.
-He joined 19 other Liberals in forming the official opposition to the minority government of Progressive Conservative Premier Gary Filmon.
+In the 1988 Manitoba general election, Edwards was elected to the Legislative Assembly of Manitoba for the Winnipeg riding of St. James, defeating his closest competitor, Progressive Conservative Jae Eadie, by 579 votes.
+He joined 19 other Liberals in forming the official opposition to the PC minority government led by Premier Gary Filmon.